 This was the town that inspired us to come back for wintry visit.
-We were hoping for a sit-down lunch at place that would serve us choucroute and maybe some munster cheese over potatoes, but we couldn’t find anything halfway traditional, open and not already marked as COMPLET — so we opted for an Indian restaurant.
-4 It was pretty good, but I think we would have been happier with some SAUSAGE and SAUERKRAUT.
+We were hoping for a sit-down lunch at place that would serve us choucroute and maybe some munster cheese over potatoes, but we couldn’t find anything halfway traditional, open and not already marked as COMPLET — so we opted for an Indian restaurant. ((Incidentally, right next door to the Lebanese restaurant Sarah and I enjoyed during our visit in March.))
+It was pretty good, but I think we would have been happier with some SAUSAGE and SAUERKRAUT.

 Basel was a nice surprise, in more ways than one: